paypal/TLS-update/README.md

 7 | Available.
 TLSv1.2 must be explicitly enabled.
 A [PayPal SDK update](supported-sdk-versions.md) or code change may be required.
 8 | Default.
 TLSv1.2 is enabled by default.
 No code change is required, though it is always recommended to make sure you're using the latest [PayPal SDK](supported-sdk-versions.md).

-**NOTE for IBM Java:** [TLSv1.2 can be enbled via a system override flag in V6 service refresh 10 or higher.](http://www-01.ibm.com/support/knowledgecenter/SSYKE2_6.0.0/com.ibm.java.security.component.60.doc/security-component/jsse2Docs/overrideSSLprotocol.html)
+**NOTE for IBM Java:** [TLSv1.2 can be enabled via a system override flag in V6 service refresh 10 or higher.](http://www-01.ibm.com/support/knowledgecenter/SSYKE2_6.0.0/com.ibm.java.security.component.60.doc/security-component/jsse2Docs/overrideSSLprotocol.html)

 To check Java, first verify that Java runtime 7 or higher is installed by running `java -version` from command line.
 If you have Java 6 or below, please upgrade it first.
 Then download [the provided test application](java).
 And in a shell on your **production system**, run:
 `> java -jar TlsCheck.jar`